m3data/collective-futurecrafting/_posts/2025-01-19-introducing-collective-futurecrafting.md

 ## An invocation to practice and craft together

 And so this emerges - both declaration and invocation.
-Gestated through garden contemplations, fungal teachings, and yarns that weave across time with Elders, ancestors, and friends.
-Through dances with digital minds that mirror back our own becoming.
+Gestated through garden contemplations, plant medicine teachings, and yarns that weave across time with Elders, ancestors, and friends.
+Through dances with digital minds that are mirroring back our own becoming.

 Because the Thrutopian path to the Symbiocene is not the straight lines of industrial thinking.
 It meanders like water finding its way, following the contours of emergence, shaped by the landscape of our relationsips, collective learning and unlearning.
 It's a journey through the territories of trust, through fields of failure and forests of feedback, guided by love for and with the living world.

-This is an invocation into practice:
+This is an invocation into praxis:

 - To gather in circles in your place, letting locality and seasonality guide your rhythm
 - To experiment with regenerative rituals that rewire patterns of relating
 - To share your learnings through stories that spiral outward (#CollectiveFuturecrafting)
-- To participate in crafting new narratives that midwife our species' metamorphosis
+- To participate in crafting new narratives that positively contribute to our species' metamorphosis

-For the future isn't a destination we arrive at, but a garden we tend together.
-It emerges through our daily practices, through the quality of our attention, through every small move that aligns with life's regenerative patterns.
+For the future isn't a destination we arrive at, but a shared story we craft together.

 The Thrutopian path to the Symbiocene begins here, in this eternal moment pregnant with possibility.
 The space between where what's dying feeds what's being born.